Key Breed Facts

 Average Cost to keep/care for a Schnoodle

-Schnoodles are a cross between a pedigree Schnauzer and a pure bred Poodle.
+Schnoodles are a cross between a pedigree Schnauzer and a pure-bred Poodle whether Toy, Miniature or Standard.
 Since these charming dogs first appeared on the scene, they have become one of the more popular cross breeds around, both in the UK and elsewhere in the world.
-Not only do they tend to inherit their parent breeds adorable looks, but they also inherit many of their character traits which means Schnoodles are usually highly intelligent and quick witted dogs that are a pleasure to have around.
+Not only do they tend to inherit their parent breeds adorable looks, but they also inherit many of their character traits which means Schnoodles are usually highly intelligent and quick-witted dogs that are a pleasure to have around.

 Schnoodles have been bred for quite a while because people have always tended to cross Schnauzers with Poodles.
-However, it's only in the last two decades or so that more people have started to show an interest in owning dogs that are a little out of the ordinary.
-As such, Schnoodles have become very popular here in the UK and elsewhere in the world, thanks to their charming looks and their kind, loyal and affectionate natures.
+However, it was only in the 1980's that these charming dogs were developed because more people have started to show an interest in owning dogs that are a little out of the ordinary and which had low shedding coats.
+As such, Schnoodles have become popular here in the UK and elsewhere in the world, thanks to their charming looks and their kind, loyal and affectionate natures.
 In short, they make wonderful companions and great family pets.

-They are a cross between pedigree Schnauzers and Poodles whether their parent breeds are toy, miniature or standard size dogs.
-They were first bred during the eighties with an end goal being to produce low shedding dogs that people who suffered from pet allergies would be able to own.
-Most Schnoodles are first generation dogs which means that puppies from the same litter can look quite different from one another and the same can be said of their personalities.
+As previously mentioned, they are a cross between pedigree Schnauzers and Poodles whether their parents are toy, miniature or standard size dogs with responsible breeders always matching the size of the dam and the sire accordingly.
+Most Schnoodles are first generation dogs which means that puppies from the same litter can look quite different from one another and the same can be said of their personalities because it depends on which of their parent breeds they throw to.

 Height at the withers: